-These documents have been developed based on hundreds of hours of research, decades of experience and a deep understanding of industry needs.
+These documents have been developed based on engineering expertise, decades of experience, practical know-how and a deep understanding of industry needs.

 We have distilled down the information you need into clear and simple language so that you can immediately put it into action and reap the benefits